 Current EMI shield silicone has nickel-graphite, effectively shielding radio frequencies between 20 and 10,000 Hz.

 Not all EMI shielding is made alike, but they all do the same thing: prevent unwanted interruptions in transmissions.
 Electromagnetic interference can destroy a machine, but shields prevent the damage from happening.

 Modern technology has given us a variety of EMI shielding options made from carefully chosen materials to prevent unwanted interference.
 Yet, each device has its own unique shape, materials, and design.

 When you’re seeking to shield a product successfully, you’ll likely look into having custom parts made for your design.
-Consider evaluating your design for manufacturability to help you prepare for future production.
+Consider scheduling a consultation for manufacturability to help you prepare for future production.

 Originally published: May 12, 2020